mpv-player/mpv/DOCS/man/input.rst

     be guessed by the extension (and ``--screenshot-format`` is ignored - the behavior when the extension is missing or unknown is arbitrary).

-    The filename argument is optional.
-If not provided, a file dialog will be shown to select a location and name for the file.
+    If the command is run interactively using the ``interactive`` prefix and no ``filename`` is provided, a file dialog will be shown to select a location and name for the file.

     The second argument is like the first argument to ``screenshot`` and supports ``subtitles``, ``video``, ``window``.